takumin/sohinx-kvm-api/source/api/index.rst

 X86:

-Returns: 0 on success,
+:Returns: - 0 on success,
-	 -EEXIST if an interrupt is already enqueued
+          - EEXIST if an interrupt is already enqueued
-	 -EINVAL the the irq number is invalid
+          - EINVAL the the irq number is invalid
-	 -ENXIO if the PIC is in the kernel
+          - ENXIO if the PIC is in the kernel
-	 -EFAULT if the pointer is invalid
+          - EFAULT if the pointer is invalid

 Note 'irq' is an interrupt vector, not an interrupt pin or line.
 This ioctl is useful if the in-kernel PIC is not used.